Soft and Fluffy Old-Fashioned Yeast Rolls

 Instructions

 - Knead the dough.
 Combine eggs, milk, water, vegetable oil (or melted butter), sugar, salt, flour, and instant yeast in a big bowl.
 Then knead the dough by hand, with a stand mixer using the dough hook attachment, or with a bread machine set to the "dough" cycle.
 If the dough seems dry or dense, add a bit more milk.
-The dough is kneaded enough that you can stretch a small piece thin enough to see light through it without tearing (windowpane test).
+The dough is kneaded enough when you can stretch a small piece thin enough to see light through it without tearing (windowpane test).

 - The first rise.
 Shape the dough into a ball and place it in a clean, lightly oiled bowl.
 Next, cover with plastic wrap or a damp tea towel.
 Allow to rise in a warm place for 1 hour or until doubled in size.

 - The second rise.
-Cover the dish with greased plastic wrap and set it in a warm place to rise until they are very puffy for about 45 minutes.
+Cover the dish with greased plastic wrap and set it in a warm place to rise until they are very puffy, for about 45 minutes.
 Preheat the oven to 350°F (175°C) towards the end of the rising time.

 - Bake.
 Remove the plastic wrap and brush the rolls with 2 tablespoons of melted butter.
 Bake for 18-20 minutes, until golden brown.
 Brush with the remaining 1 tablespoon of melted butter while still warm.